 The Housing Authority of Myrtle Beach administers 660 Housing Choice Vouchers (HCV) and maintains a waiting list for the program, which contains the households who have been called in to receive a voucher and those who have a voucher and have not yet located housing.
-The HCV waiting list contains approximately 678 households and is currently closed.
+The HCV waiting list contains in excess of 1,000 households and is currently closed.
 HAMB is committed to assisting these households to locate suitable housing opportunities.
 HAMB also administers 185 Veteran Administration Supportive Housing (VASH) vouchers as well as 167 Mainstream program vouchers.